Get Yourself into Hot Water

 - If you switch from a conventional oil storage to a heat-pump water-heater, a family of four can avoid over 1900 lbs/yr of CO2 emissions and save ~$165 per year in oil costs.

-- Concord residents: The Town of Concord is now offering a $750 heat-pump hot water rebate for units installed between 2/15/17 and 6/30/17, while funds last.
+- Concord residents: CMLP is now offering a rebate of $750 for switching from an oil or gas to heat pump water heater, or $185 for upgrading from conventional electric.
 For program details and rebate form, check here.

 - Outside Concord, MassSave offers a $750 rebate on qualified models up to 55 Gallons, replacing a conventional electric water heater with a heat-pump system, plus 0% loans up to $25k and 7 years.